Awazez/Listes/books.md

 - The Road to React: Your journey to master plain yet pragmatic React.js
 - Designing data intensive applications
 - The Algorithm Design Manual

+## Kids books

+- Coding for Beginners: Using Python, by Louie Stowell) - from age 6
+- Python for kids (by Jason R. Briggs) - from age 10

 - Clean code

 Clean Code : un code propre lors du contrôle